Security Management Tools in Office 365

 Data Management Tools in Office 365

 Data management is a process of organizing, storing, and manipulating data.
-In an office setting, data management often refers to the creation and maintenance of databases.
+In an office setting, data management often refers to creating and maintaining databases.
 Office 365 offers a variety of tools for managing data, including Excel, Access, and SharePoint.
 There are many different data management tools in Office 365, each with its specific purpose.
 Here is a brief overview of some of the most popular ones:

-• Azure Active Directory: This tool manages users and their access to various Office 365 services.
+- Azure Active Directory: This tool manages users’ access to various Office 365 services.
 It can create and manage user accounts and control what users can see and do within the different Office 365 apps.

 Overview of Office 365 Data Management Tools